 Second, the throttle either doesn't exist or doesn't do what you might expect.
 There is probably a choke to help start a cold engine, and this might be engaged by pushing a 'throttle' lever to the end, but otherwise, the lever will have little or no effect on the speed of the engine.

 This has come about as a consequence of that safety device, above.
 The only time the engine runs is when you are holding the handle to use it.
 So a single speed of engine operation is all that is required, a bit like an electric lawnmower.

-If you do not like the speed at which your engine is set to run then you need to check the manual to see if there is an adjuster, or talk to your supplier.
-Robert Kee have been very good in this regard.
+If you do not like the speed at which your engine is set to run then you need to check the manual to see if there is an adjuster or talk to your supplier.
+Robert Kee has been very good in this regard.